Preauthorization & Capture

 Capture

-Capture is the stage where the final charge or transfer of funds reserved during the preauthorization takes place.
-Once the transaction is completed or the agreed-upon condition is met, a capture request is sent to obtain the funds that were reserved during the preauthorization.
-This results in the transfer of funds from the cardholder's account to the business or service provider.
-Capture is crucial for concluding the transaction and ensuring that the business receives the corresponding payment.
+Capture is the stage where the final charge or transfer of the funds reserved during preauthorization takes place.
+Once the transaction is completed or the agreed-upon condition is met, a capture request is sent to obtain the funds reserved during preauthorization.
+This results in the transfer of funds from the cardholder's account to the merchant or service provider.
+Capture is essential to finalize the transaction and ensure the merchant receives the corresponding payment.

-Before performing a capture, make sure you have the following requirements:
+Before performing a capture, make sure you have the following:

 Step 1.
 Create a transaction.

-To proceed with the capture process, we need to send a POST /transactions request.
-In the request headers, we should include the private key of our business as a Bearer token.
-Additionally, we need to send the following JSON as the request body:
+To proceed with the capture process, send a POST /transactions request.
+In the headers, include your merchant's private key as a Bearer token.
+Send the following JSON as the request body:

 {